Army Stadium, Rawalpindi: History

-On 3 June 1972, the stadium also hosted the 1972 Summer Olympics Asian Qualifiers match between Iran and North Korea.
+On 3 June 1972, the stadium hosted the 1972 Summer Olympics Asian Qualifiers match between Iran and North Korea.

 On 3 January 1983, Army Stadium hosted a friendly match between the Pakistan national team and the touring German South-West Region team, the match ended in a 0–3 loss for Pakistan.
 The second match between Pakistan and the German team was held at KMC Stadium, Karachi.

+In 2004, Army Stadium was among the venues of the inaugural 2004 National A Division Football League.
+The stadium was also one of the football venues used during the 2004 South Asian Games.
+It staged group-stage fixtures in the tournament.
+It hosted the final of the 2005 National Challenge Cup.

+Army Stadium continued as Pakistan Army's home ground in subsequent Pakistan Premier League seasons.